EDP 150th birthday - business stars of the past 150 years

 Frederick Savage.
 1828-1897.
 The 19th century engineer and fairground ride maker began as a farm labourer and diversified into inventing and building steam-powered agricultural machinery and then lavishly decorated and steam-powered merry-go-rounds, gallopers and show engines.
 Born into poverty, he barely learned to read and his father was transported to Tasmania for poaching, but he became an accomplished engineer, a magistrate and Mayor of King’s Lynn.

 Geoffrey Watling.
-A chairman and president of Norwich City Football Club the businessman, and both Sheriff and Lord Mayor of Norwich, is credited with with twice saving the club from bankruptcy, in the 1950s and 1990s.
-He ran more than 200 businesses over his lifetime, beginning with horse-and-cart furniture removals and diversifying into cafes, ballrooms and chalet parks.
+A chairman and president of Norwich City Football Club the businessman is credited with with twice saving the club from bankruptcy, in the 1950s and 1990s.
+He ran more than 200 businesses over his lifetime, beginning with furniture removals and diversifying into cafes, ballrooms and chalet parks.
 He set up the Geoffrey Watling Trust, which continues to help local charities, in memory of his daughter.

-Our 150 names of iconic Norfolk people of the past 150 years runs through this EDP 150th anniversary week with categories including sports, arts, science and nature, good causes, business leaders and great lives.
+Our 150 names of iconic Norfolk people of the past 150 years was put together to help mark the EDP’s 150th anniversary with categories including sports, arts and entertainment, science and nature, good causes, business leaders and great lives.

 Who have we missed?
 Let us know who you think should be included in a list of Norfolk people who should be celebrated for making life in the county better over the past 150 years.
 Email email@example.com